openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 >
 > For the full transcript of the last openSUSE Board meeting, see our [logs](http://community.opensuse.org/meetings/opensuse-project/2010/opensuse-project.2010-12-15-19.01.log.html).
 >
-> **Introduction of new openSUSE Board Chairman â€“ Alan Clark
+> **Introduction of new openSUSE Board Chairman – Alan Clark
       **
 >
 > We opened with an introduction to new Board Chairman, Alan Clark who answered general
       questions from the community about his role and goals.
-To the question of what Clarkâ€™s goals are he answered:
+To the question of what Clark’s goals are he answered:
 >
 >   1. The top goal is as a Board to get the Foundation up and operational.
 As we continue
-            to work towards this, Iâ€™m sure that we will uncover other issues that we will need to address
+            to work towards this, I’m sure that we will uncover other issues that we will need to address
 >
 >   2. Grow the Community